 Relapsing-remitting MS (RRMS) accounts for roughly 4 out every 5 diagnoses of multiple sclerosis, with symptoms usually beginning in people in their 20s and 30s.

 Because it is the relapsing form of MS, it is the one those living with CIS are diagnosed with should another relapse occur.
 As with CIS, symptoms must last at least 24 hours to be considered a relapse and other explanations, such as heat or stress, but be ruled out.
 Relapses can days, weeks, or possibly even months – although the latter is not so common.

-Like all aspects of MS, the severity and frequency of relapses is endlessly variable.
+Like all aspects of MS, the severity and frequency of relapses are endlessly variable.
 A British study estimated that a relapse every two years is average.